bgplab/bgplab/docs/index.md

 [^PC]: Some assembly required: the virtual machines or containers that we recommend to use as external BGP speakers are easy to download, but you'll have to build a Vagrant box or install a vendor-supplied Vagrant box or Docker container image for most other platforms.
 See [installation and setup](1-setup.md) for details.

-More than a dozen labs are already waiting for you (with more [coming soon](3-upcoming.md)), but if this is your first visit to this site, you should start with the [Installation and Setup](1-setup.md) documentation.
+Dozens of labs are already waiting for you (with more [coming soon](3-upcoming.md)), but if this is your first visit to this site, you should start with the [Installation and Setup](1-setup.md) documentation or [run BGP labs in GitHub codespaces](4-codespaces.md).

-!!! tip
-    You can run BGP labs in GitHub codespaces.
-[Open this link](https://github.com/codespaces/new/bgplab/bgplab) to create a new codespace (or connect to an existing [codespace](https://github.com/codespaces)) and start exploring. [containerlab documentation](https://containerlab.dev/manual/codespaces/) does a great job explaining what Codespaces are and how they work.

-    The default settings use Cumulus Linux for external routers and FRR for customer routers.
-To change them, edit the `defaults.yml` file with `vi` or `nano`.

 ## Deploy BGP in Your Network